twiddlingbits/anthonys-early-code/amiga/perfect-sound/readme.md

 <img src="screenshots/ps3.2-about.2x.png" width="400">

-### Packaging
+## Packaging
-The packaging also evolved from two colors versions that was designed by our original distributor "MicroSearch" in Houston, and then eventually to a four-color=process that SunRize Industries designed (third party designer, i think his name was Louis) and distributed ourselves.
+The packaging also evolved from two-color versions that was designed by our original distributor "MicroSearch" in Houston, and then eventually to a four-color process that SunRize Industries designed (third party designer, I think his name was Louis) and distributed ourselves.

 ![packages](pictures/boxes.jpg)